 This way, we have a whole week to work with instead of one set day and time.
 And if it doesn't work out that week, then that's okay, too.
 Something less tiring and just as fun, will come up.
 Even if it's having a picnic in the bedroom, complete with pizza and a movie or our favorite Star Trek episode.

 Fatigue is unique in that it is not directly caused by MS. It is more a result of using up all of your energy to perform daily tasks.
 Things that most people take for granted, like bathing, getting dressed, or walking from the bedroom to the kitchen and back.
+Things that, for people without multiple sclerosis, would take at most, a few minutes to complete.
+For someone with MS, the length of time it takes to do even the simplest tasks, can be multiplied by 10.

-The level of fatigue you feel is something that will probably change over the course of your MS. It can also change literally from month to month or day to day.
+The level of fatigue you feel is something that will probably change over the course of your MS. It can also change literally from month to month or even from day to day.
 How you manage it depends on your daily activities and the priorities in your life.

 Coping with the feelings you may have as a result of having fatigue, is another area you will most likely have to deal with.